TERRORIST GROUPS

 OVERVIEW

-AQAP regularly calls for attacks against Western interests and regional partners in the group’s media releases.
-AQAP pursues English-speaking audiences through messages and propaganda, most notably through its Inspire publications, which began in 2010.
-In June 2021, AQAP released its first official Inspire product since 2017—the sixth edition of its Inspire Guide series.
+AQAP often calls for attacks against the United States and our allies through its media releases.
+It pursues English-speaking audiences through messaging, most notably through its Inspire publications, which began in 2010.
+In June 2025, AQAP released a video of its leader, Sa’d Atif al-Aulaqi, calling for attacks against senior US officials, including the President and members of Congress.

 OPERATING AREAS